 Naturally we use the correct professional language and terms specific to Options Trading, but we try to explain those terms and meanings in a more descriptive manner with plenty of examples to clarify things.
 Once you are used to the terminology we use, you will quickly become comfortable with the language.
 We have English and Spanish languages.
 Tony expects you already know the basics about options, including what the option Greeks are as he uses them a lot.
-The main Greeks to understand are Delta, Theta and Vega.
-Gamma controls how curved the profit/loss chart is.
-(Low Gamma = flat line; high Gamma = line is curved more).
+The main Greeks to understand are Delta, Theta and Vega and Gamma.
+Example: Gamma controls how curved the profit/loss chart is.
+(Low Gamma = flat line; high Gamma = line is curved more towards profit/loss).

 I would like to know what strategies are best to utilize when you have Low Vols and when you have High Vols.
 How long a period you put a trade under both (low & high vol) environment.